European Stocks Rise, Nvidia Drags Down Nasdaq - UrduPoint

 European Stocks Rise, Nvidia Drags Down Nasdaq

-However shares in Nvidia fell by more than six percent as the AI darling stock continues a slump and raises concerns whether the tech share boom was in reality a bubble.
+However, shares in Nvidia fell by more than six percent, its third straight drop, weighing on the Nasdaq.

-"European markets are in recovery mode, with widespread gains taking shape," said Shore Markets analyst Joshua Mahony.
+"European markets are in recovery mode, with widespread gains taking shape," said Scope Markets analyst Joshua Mahony.

 "Despite ongoing concerns around this weekend's French parliamentary election, French stocks are on the rise as investors buy the dip that saw the CAC lose almost 10 percent in a month," he said, referring to the Paris benchmark stock index CAC 40.